West Hotel Sydney Review: Curio Collection by Hilton

 We stayed in a King Waratah Premium room (707) on level 7, one of the hotel’s highest floors with Barangaroo skyline views.
 At 23 square metres, it’s compact but cleverly designed to feel more spacious than the numbers suggest.

+What sets it apart from most Sydney properties is the complimentary mini-bar.
 The fridge comes stocked with Little Creatures beers, canned cocktails (including a Cin Cin gin, lemon and prosecco mix), Cokes and drinking water.
 Items are replenished daily at no charge.

 Storage is where the room shows its limitations.
-Instead of a proper wardrobe, you get wall hooks with space underneath for one small suitcase, an armchair with an ottoman doubles as additional luggage storage.
+Instead of a proper wardrobe, you get wall hooks with space underneath for one small suitcase, an armchair with an ottoman that doubles as luggage storage.

 This works fine for weekend bags but becomes frustrating with large cases – you’ll essentially live out of your suitcase rather than properly unpacking.

 What made the biggest impression on me was the king-size bed – soft without being squishy, it ranks among the most comfortable hotel beds I’ve experienced, topped with quality sheets and supportive pillows.
-Hilton is known for their beds and bedding for good reason.

-A marble table provides a workspace, slighly annoying that the power points require me to get on the floor.
+A marble table provides a workspace, slightly annoying that the power points require me to get on the floor.
 There are bedside tables on both sides of the bed; both have light switches, but only one side has power outlets, which had Charles and I tossing a coin to see who got the phone charger outlet.

 The Bathroom